How to Turn Procurement into a Profit Center for Your Business

 "Three horsemen of Apocalypse – decentralization, automation, and outsourcing – entered the realms of procurement and conquered the transactional and presentation layer.
 They're further aiming at category management, reporting, and operational SRM; the closer you're to the center, the safer your job is."

-My message was that procurement strategy must transform in line with Industry 4.0 requirements or be dissolved by cost-cutting and new technologies.
+My message was that the procurement strategy must transform to align with Industry 4.0 requirements or be dissolved by cost-cutting and new technologies.

-It still sounds above right but needs practical advice on achieving such transformation.
+It still sounds right, but practical advice is needed to achieve such a transformation.

 So, here it is: procurement must become the profit center.